 Domenichi implements the REAL HARD (Representing Educated Active Leaders Having A Righteous Dream) youth leadership development program at Oakland High School and Oakland Technical High School.
 He is originally from Chicago where he worked with youth in various capacities for over a decade.

 Domenichi is a former elementary school Science teacher and holds a degree in Elementary Education from Northeastern Illinois University.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 Cara has been part of the Oakland Kids First team since 2009 through a range of roles including – supporting REAL HARD and PASS-2 programs as a school partner, volunteering as a Board Member, contracting with OKF, and also working directly on staff.
 Currently, Cara supports organizational development and communications part-time and contributes to grant writing, reporting, program assessment, and sharing our story across platforms.

 Cara earned a MA in Education Policy, Organization and Leadership Studies from Stanford University, a teaching credential from San Francisco State University, and a BA in English from Washington University in St. Louis.

 Kelly makes sure everything runs smoothly in the OKF office, from ordering supplies to keeping the office tidy, Kelly is the one!
-She also manages the OKF newsletter and is starting to get more involved with fundraising in the organization.
-As a former after school student, Kelly is also spending more time with the student of the Youth Organizing Council (YOC).
+She also manages the OKF social media and newsletter.
 She was born and raised in West Oakland and is an OUSD graduate.
 She attended San Diego State University as a low-income, first-generation college student.